amithvardhan1997/Projects/README.md

    - Now edit the bound rules in the security groups of the instances and add port 80 (nginx and apache port= 80)
 2. **Load Balancing:**
    - First of all, we have to create a Target group by assigning one name.
-   - Now create load balancer and in that create the Application Load Balancer,
+   - Now create load balancer and in that create the Application Load Balancer, and in that
    -